ProvSQL Studio

 In-page connection editor

-A plug icon next to the connection-status dot in the top navigation opens a popover where you can paste a DSN.
+A plug icon () next to the connection-status dot in the top navigation opens a pop-up panel where you can paste a DSN.
 Studio probes the new DSN with SELECT 1 before swapping pools, so a typo or wrong password leaves the existing connection up and surfaces the PostgreSQL error inline.
 The status dot polls every 5 seconds; its tooltip shows the active user@host:port endpoint.

 Database switcher